PIK Interest Definition

 - The Maturity of the payment in the kind loan is 5 Years or more than that.

-- Refinancing of Payment in kind loans is not possible except the initial year of loan.
+- Refinancing of Payment in kind loans is not possible except for the initial year of the loan.

-- These loans give some rights to lenders which means the lender has a right to take a certain number of shares/securities in place of loan at the time of maturity of loan or lenders can take Assets of the company if the company is not performing well.
+- These loans give some rights to lenders, which means the lender has a right to take a certain number of shares/securities in place of the loan at the time of maturity of the loan, or lenders can take Assets of the company if the company is not performing well.